charlestang06/foodblog/_recipes/potatorosti.md

 - ### Videos!

 > Watch me get Switzerland on the country picker!
+I used a country wheel to randomize the country selected, so that I can make sure to try a variety of dishes from different countries.
 >
 > <video src="potatorostiwheel.mkv" width="100%" controls></video>
 >
 > Watch me flip the rosti!
+I kind of fumbled with the plate but still got it anyhow!
+In the future, I will try to flip the rosti like a pro.
 >
 > <video src="potatorostiflip.mp4" width="100%" controls muted=""></video>
 >